MicrosoftDocs/power-automate-docs/articles/dataverse/update.md

 ![Image that shows a flow that updates a row when an email arrives.](../media/update-row/update-row-new-email.png)

-After you select a table, new columns appear.
-All mandatory columns display an asterisk (\*).
-It's not necessary to enter a value for optional columns.
+## Update a row

+After selecting a table, the action card will display a list of inputs for the Row ID and related columns of the table to update, columns, with mandatory columns marked as required with an asterisk (\*).
+The **Row ID** column is the unique ID of the row that will be updated; if a row ID is provided that does not exist, or generated with the **guid()** expression, the action wili perform an update-or-insert (upsert) operation and will create a new row with the specified ID.

+If you do not see a column, you can select **Show advanced options** at the bottom of the card.
 Columns that are left blank are skipped in the update unless you provide a null value explicitly.

-The **Row ID** column is the unique ID of the row that you are updating.
-If you do not see a column, you can select **Show advanced options** at the bottom of the card.